adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 		}, false);
 	}

+I had a little chat with Jeremy Keith about this and he rightly says that you can use CTM better by detecting all the APIs.
+He is definitely right of course.

-Jeremy Keith says that whilst *some* people implement CTM with a few choice APIs, it doesn't mean you have to.
-Jeremy suggests you detect what you use.
-He is most definitely right.
-My point was that this is how the technique is advertised, and often implemented.
-Regardless, as I mention above, there are many more points of failure anyway.
+My point is that this is how the technique is advertised and often implemented, and that in addition to this there are several other points of failure to consider anyway.

 ## What *is* the solution?